Boise State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Boise State, approximately 47% of students took out student loans averaging $6,337 a year.
 That adds up to $25,348 over four years for those students.

-The student loan default rate at Boise State is 6.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at Boise State is 5.5%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Boise State Graduates Make?students who graduate from Boise State with a bachelor's degree go on to jobs where they make an average salary of $37,100 in their early years.
+How Much Money Do Boise State Graduates Make?students who graduate with a bachelor's degree from Boise State make about $37,100 a year during their first few years of employment after graduation.
 This is about 7% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Boise State University